Samfundet/Samfundet4/docs/technical/backend/rolesystem.md

 >
 > Example: A Recruitment is owned by an organization, therefore `resolve_org` returns that organization.

+These resolver methods only have a single parameter: `return_id`.
+The purpose of this argument is to avoid having to unnecessarily fetch a whole instance from the database, when we only need the ID.
+All models which implement the resolvers must respect this argument if possible.

 Here's an example implementation of `resolve_org` for the Recruitment model:

 ```python